 2

 Jumpbox Optional.
 Provides a way of accessing different network components.
-For example, you can configure it with your own permissions, and then set it up to access to the Broadcom Support portal to download tiles.
+For example, you can configure it with your own permissions, and then set it up to access to Broadcom Support portal to download tiles.
 Using a jumpbox is particularly useful in IaaSes where the Tanzu Operations Manager VM does not have a public IP address.
 In these cases, you can SSH into the Tanzu Operations Manager VM or any other component through the jumpbox.
 1

 check-circle-line exclamation-circle-line close-line